How to Purchase Surplus Property

 Terms and Conditions of Sale

 GSA sells used personal property according to the U.S. Government's Standard Form 114C April 2001, "General Sale Terms and Conditions."
-Customers may ask to review a copy from any of the GSA regional Sales Offices.
-Please carefully study the terms and conditions in the Invitation for Bid and in any notices provided at auctions and other sales.
+You may ask to review a copy from any of the GSA regional Sales Offices.
+Please study the terms and conditions in the Invitation for Bid and in any notices provided at auctions and other sales.
 Be sure you understand any special terms.

 - U.S. currency (no greater than $10,000).